Hello LAHA families and friends,

 Our 8U Session I is coming to a close.
 We hope your player had an amazing time skating and that they want to come back for Session II.
 Also if you have friends or family that may be interested, encourage them to sign up.
 Session II begins Monday, Jan 6, 2020. http://laha.bonzidev.com/season-registration

 We will not have LAHA practices from Monday, December 23 - Friday, Jan 3.
 Please check with the rink for available ice times if you’re looking for stick times or public skate.
 Good luck to those teams who are traveling for tournaments over the break and Happy Holidays to you all!

 January 31-February 2, 2020

 What is the State of Oregon Player Development Camp?

 The emphasis of the Oregon State Player Development Camp is on player development so all players (within designated birth years) are invited to attend.
 The camp is held each year in late January.
 During the camp, players participate in a combination of dryland and on ice exercises, drills and small area games.
 Evaluators observe all players and make recommendations for eligible players to advance to USAH Pacific District and Regional development camps.
 Players who will turn 14, 15, 16 or 17 in the upcoming USA Hockey calendar year are eligible to advance.
 Players who will turn 13 in the upcoming season are welcome to participate but will not be eligible to advance until the following year.

 Who is eligible to attend an Oregon Player Development Camp:

 We’ll send out more details, such as cost and how to register, as soon as we have the information from our state affiliate, OSHA.

-Check here for the latest news and announcements from LAHA.
+Check here for the latest news and tidbits from our association.